dmitrymurashenkov/fpv-channel-finder/README.md

 But better to have 25/15/15 (channel, harmonic, IMD) separation.

-For a top quality VTX you can get away with values about 25/7/7.
+For a top quality VTX and positioning pilots far from the track you can get away with values as low as 25/7/7 - this is minimum separation required for the main signal on channel frequency to be stronger than the sum of all noise on this frequency.

+NOTE!
+Since F8 and R7 have same frequency - we always use R7 if this frequency match.

+NOTE!
+Although all channels in the set satisfy minimum separation parameters there still are better and worse channels in every set - some channels are a bit further from IMD, harmonics and other channels than others.
+Our tests with indoor tinywhoop races show that with 6 pilots at 25/12/18 and 25/10/12 all channels give about the same quality - more depends on other pilot's VTX's quality than channel choice from the set.

 ### Best channel sets - no locked channels (E4 E7 E8)